 Find something you like to make that people want and need.
 Here are some ideas:

 - Baking (homemade bread is hard to refuse)

 - Making jewelry and/or other accessories

 - Burn or etch designs in wood or metal

 Depending on where you live, you may have opportunities around you to help plant, tend, or harvest crops.
 These are great jobs that hire teens.
-In my community there are lots of cherry farmers and when the cherries are ripe the farmers and processing plants hire a hundreds of teens for 3 to 4 weeks.
+In my community, there are lots of cherry farmers and when the cherries are ripe the farmers and processing plants hire hundreds of teens for 3 to 4 weeks.
 The great part is they get tons of overtime.
 Talk about a sweet summer job for teens!
 No pun intended 😉

 - Farm Owners

 You can now no longer say, “I don’t know where to apply,” or “I don’t want to work fast food, so I am out of luck.”
 There are SO MANY options.